 I used thumbtacks to mount my flowers.
 I like this option because a) I don’t have to use a hammer, and b) It leaves less severe holes in the wall.

-With the same steps, you can also make smaller versions.
+Following these same steps for how to make paper flowers, you can also make smaller versions.
 You would only need to use the smaller of the two petals!

 How cute are they?!
 I love how they add a bit softness to the room.
 I also imagine these DIY paper flowers acting as a backdrop for weddings and other parties.